 As Director for COVID-19 Fraud Enforcement, Mr. Chambers oversaw the Department’s efforts to identify, investigate, and prosecute pandemic relief-related fraud.
 He established nationwide strike teams to combat large scale fraud committed by criminal organizations and transnational actors.
 During his tenure, the Department reported billions in recovered funds and charged actual losses.

 As Associate Deputy Attorney General, he handled the Criminal Division portfolio for the Deputy Attorney General, including serving as co-chair of the Corporate Crime Advisory Group responsible for significant revisions to the Department’s policy for prosecuting corporations, executives, and individuals implicated in corporate criminal and civil misconduct.

-Prior to joining the firm in 2014, Mr. Chambers served for four years as an Assistant United States Attorney.
-During his appointment, he prosecuted more than 250 criminal cases in the District Court for the District of Columbia and the Superior Court of the District of Columbia, and was lead prosecutor in more than 60 bench and jury trials.
-He successfully argued four criminal appeals resulting in the affirmance of the convictions in the trial court.
+He joined the firm in 2014 after serving for four years as an Assistant United States Attorney.
+During his appointment, he prosecuted more than 250 criminal cases in the District Court for the District of Columbia and the Superior Court of the District of Columbia and was lead prosecutor in more than 60 bench and jury trials.
+He successfully argued four criminal appeals the convictions’ affirmance in the trial court.
 Mr. Chambers’ prosecutorial experience includes interstate drug trafficking operations, violent crime, and fraud against government agencies.

-Mr. Chambers is actively involved in the firm’s diversity efforts, and through his work on the firm's Diversity Leadership Committee, helps to ensure that the firm continues to attract the highest level of talent and promote diversity internally and in the profession generally.
-He currently serves on the board of directors for the Council for Court Excellence and regularly speaks on diversity initiatives at firm training academies and law schools.
+Mr. Chambers actively participates the firm’s diversity efforts and previously served as Global Chair of its Diversity Leadership Committee, which works to ensure that Latham continues to attract the highest level of talent and promote diversity internally and in the profession generally.
+He serves on the board of directors for the Council for Court Excellence and regularly speaks on diversity initiatives at firm training academies and law schools.